NeilGirdhar/efax/README.rst

 =========
 Representation
 --------------
-EFAX has a single base class for its objects: :python:`Parametrization` whose type encodes the distribution family.
+EFAX has a single base class for its objects: :python:`Distribution` whose type encodes the distribution family.

 Each parametrization object has a shape, and so it can store any number of distributions.